9.4 Interviewing, Observation, Collateral Data, and Diagnosis

 • Explain findings, limits, and next steps in accessible language.

-The exam also expects role clarity.
-In a treatment role, the psychologist may diagnose for clinical care.
-In an evaluation role, the psychologist may need to maintain neutrality, explain limits of confidentiality, and avoid becoming the treating provider.
-The same interview skill applies, but the ethical frame and communication change.
-Read the vignette for role before deciding what data to gather or disclose.
+The exam also tests role clarity.
+In a treatment role, the psychologist diagnoses for clinical care.
+In a forensic or administrative evaluation role, the psychologist maintains neutrality, explains the limits of confidentiality at the outset, and avoids drifting into the treating-provider role.
+The same interview skill applies, but the ethical frame and the communication change.
+Read the vignette for the psychologist's role before deciding what data to gather or disclose.

 Test Your Knowledge